Carlton Communications: Television

 Carlton's most significant move was to outbid Thames Television for the ITV London weekday licence in 1991.
 Previously, in 1985, Carlton had executed a failed take-over bid for Thames after Thorn EMI and British Electric Traction decided to sell its share of Thames.
 The deal was blocked by both Richard Dunn, chief executive of Thames, and by the IBA, which concluded "the proposal would lead to a major change in the nature and characteristic of a viable ITV programme company".
 Michael Green was left "bewildered", saying: "We are surprised at the IBA's decision.
 I'm absolutely certain it would not have been a major change to Thames.
 We have always suggested that we would make absolutely sure the company would continue to be what it is at this moment in time."
 IBA said it had nothing against Carlton owning part of an ITV company, but believed 'any' single ownership of an ITV company was undesirable.

 Thames finally floated on the stock market in July 1986.
 A few days afterwards, speculation appeared that Carlton had attempted to buy a sizable number of shares.
 Michael Green, chairman of Carlton, was quoted as saying, "I can't possibly comment", but a Thames spokesperson said: "It does seem quite likely; however, no one shareholder can own more than 10% of our equity, so it's difficult to see what they might have in mind".

-It has been said that Green talked to the then Prime Minister Margaret Thatcher on the matter, which in turn may have helped to shape the 1990 Parliamentary Act which replaced the IBA with the Independent Television Commission and the change in franchise allocation procedures.
+It has been said that Green talked to the then Prime Minister Margaret Thatcher on the matter, which in turn may have helped to shape the Broadcasting Act 1990 which replaced the IBA with the Independent Television Commission and the change in franchise allocation procedures.
 Carlton Television had a policy of being a publisher-broadcaster, not producing any programmes of its own; even its news was outsourced to London News Network.
 By 1994, the ITC had criticised the channel for its "poor network programming", and said further improvements could be made.

 Acquisitions

+During 1985, video company, Abekas Video Systems, was purchased for £52.8 million.